 Credits: As with all CMC quarterly registration, students will make a commitment to the full quarter.
 Credits will not be issued week-by-week.
 These lessons or classes will happen either remotely for at least part of the quarter (possibly longer, depending on how the situation evolves) or in person (once cleared by our City and State agencies).

-We strongly encourage everyone to give remote learning a chance.
-If you try your first lesson and decide that it will not work for you, please notify a registrar at least 24 hours before your second scheduled lesson or class to avoid paying for the quarter in full.
+Cancellations: If you try your first lesson and decide that it will not work for you, please notify a registrar at least 24 hours before your second scheduled lesson or class to avoid paying for the quarter in full.

 If you decide to opt out completely of your lessons or classes, the cancellation deadline is at least 24 hours prior to the first class of the new quarter.